Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)

 Rheumatoid arthritis often has a variable course: it can go into remission, follow a fluctuating course, or worsen steadily.
 In most people with rheumatoid arthritis, the severity of symptoms fluctuates for weeks or months.
 It is generally impossible to predict how the disease will affect a particular individual.
 (See "Disease outcome and functional capacity in rheumatoid arthritis".)

-Treatment can drive the condition into remission, although remission is rare without treatment.
-In about 10 to 20 percent of people, rheumatoid arthritis progresses steadily despite treatment.
 Remission in pregnancy is common, although greater than 90 percent of women have a flare of arthritis symptoms within three months after childbirth.
-(See "Patient information: Rheumatoid arthritis and pregnancy (Beyond the Basics)".)
+(See "Patient education: Rheumatoid arthritis and pregnancy (Beyond the Basics)".)

 Long-term effects of rheumatoid arthritis — The inflammation of rheumatoid arthritis can potentially damage the bones, cartilage, and other structures of the joints.
 The joint damage typically worsens over time and is irreversible.